Assignments

 Assignment 2

-For this assignment, you must enhance the level that you created for Assignment 1, by adding interactions between the character and the environment.
-This includes the following:
+For this assignment, you must enhance the skills that you used for Assignment 1, by implementing enhanced interactions between the character and the environment.
+At a minimal level, this includes the following:

 - the ability for the character to move around and interact with the objects and other elements of the environment,